Ofsted registers and inspects childminders in England.

 Written records required for Childcare Register

 If you are registered on either the Compulsory part of the Childcare Register - to care for children from the first of September after their 5th Birthday to 8 years - or the Voluntary part of the Childcare Register - to care for children over 8 years, you will need to keep the following written records:

 personal information about each child

-- name, home address and telephone number of a parent/carer/guardian for each child who is looked after on the premises
+- full name, home address and telephone number of a parent/carer/guardian for each child who is looked after on the premises

 - register of attendance including actual hours of attendance